GoogleCloudPlatform/cloud-foundation-fabric/examples/cloud-operations/network-dashboard/README.md

 Once the resources are deployed, go to the following page to see the dashboard: https://console.cloud.google.com/monitoring/dashboards?project=<YOUR-MONITORING-PROJECT>.
 A dashboard called "quotas-utilization" should be created.

 The Cloud Function runs every 5 minutes by default so you should start getting some data points after a few minutes.
 You can change this frequency by modifying the "schedule_cron" variable in variables.tf.
+Note that we are using Google defined metrics that are populated only once a day so you might need to wait up to one day for some metrics.

 Once done testing, you can clean up resources by running `terraform destroy`.